belld/hello-world/README.md

 # hello-world
 just my repository

-This is a repository of miscellaneous thoughts related to the Data Scientist's Toolbox.
+This is a repository created in the hello-world introductory exercise.